Exporting your character from Blender to a Game Engine is hard.

 - unnecessary bones that bloat your game data

-- unpredictable deformations if a bone in the rig is scaled (which happens when you try to achieve squash & stretch effects)
+- unpredictable deformations if a bone in the rig is scaled (which happens when you try to achieve squash & stretch effects or just scale a bone for whatever reason)

 The Solutions and how this Addon was born